NativeScript/nativescript-sdk-examples-ng/app/ui-category/ng-directives/overview.md

-The following examples shows how o use Angular structural directives in NativeScript application.
+The following examples shows how to use Angular structural directives in NativeScript application.